 “Eddie!
 Come on, Ed.
 Frank forgot his lunch and you have to take it to him.”

 Ed’s heart sank.
-This meant that he had to make his way all the way from Verdun to Montreal West so that he could give Frank the lunch he forgot.
-And it was sitting right there, on the kitchen table when Frank left – and he forgot it again!
-This meant that Eddie would spend all morning going and coming back again.
+He had no school today but, instead of playing with his friends, he would have to make his way all the way from Verdun to Montreal West so that he could give Frank the lunch he forgot.
+It was sitting right there, on the kitchen table when Frank left – and he forgot it again!

 My uncle, Frank McHugh, worked as a tramway driver and he drove the tram on the 63 or 64 route that went along Sherbrooke Street West in Montreal.
-And the unlucky little boy who always had the job of taking him his lunch was my dad, Edward McHugh.
+The unlucky little boy who always had the job of taking him his lunch was my dad, Edward McHugh.

-Uncle Frank’s full name was Francis Strachan McHugh and he was born in Dundee, Scotland in 1904 and emigrated to Canada with his parents and six siblings in 1912.
+Uncle Frank’s full name was Francis Strachan McHugh.
+He was born in Dundee, Scotland in 1904 and emigrated to Canada with his parents and six siblings in 1912.
 His younger brother, Edward, was born in 1914.
 So, by the time Frank had found work as a tramway driver in the 1920’s, Edward was old enough to travel across the city and bring him his lunch.

 Thomas McHugh with sons, Edward (left) and James (right).
 Edward was about eight years old in this picture, about the time he would have carried Frank’s lunch to him.